Vangie14-rc/COUNT-CLASH/README.md

 * Open the game window
 * Click on your difficulty: Easy, Mediuim or Hard
-* Answer 0the mstch question shown on the sceen.
+* Answer the maths question shown on the sceen.
 * Keep playing until the quiz is done.

 ***FEATURES***